virtualguard101/virtualguard101/README.md

 - 🔭 I’m now a undergraduate student@Fujian University of Technology.

-- ⚡ Also an open source amateur.
+- ⚡ Meanwhile an open source amateur.

 - 🌱 Currently learning Machine Learning, and some basic theory of Computer Science, also engage some researching activities.